Luigi Miraglia: Personal life

 Miraglia is a grandson of the nineteenth century Italian jurist and politician Luigi Miraglia.
 Miraglia attended the Classical Lyceum Umberto I in Naples, afterwards studying at the University of Naples Federico II and University of Salerno.

+He became known for owning a large personal library of over 16,000 volumes, predominantly in Latin.

+Miraglia has never married and has no children.
+He describes the students at the academy as his family.

 Career

 In 1989, he became the director of the journal Il trifoglio, and in 1989 became a didactic consultant at the European Language Institute in Recanati.
-Since 1996 he has been the director of the Accademia Vivarium Novum, first in Montella and, since 2009, in Rome.
-During the 2009–2010 academic year, he taught "Elements of Latin Conversation and Composition and Living Latinity" at the Pontificial Superior Institute for Latin (Latin: Pontificium Institutum Altioris Latinitatis), followed by courses on "Medieval Latin Literature" and "Internship to Classical Language Teachers".
+Since 1996, he has been the director of the Accademia Vivarium Novum, first in Montella and, since 2009, in Rome.
+During the 2009–2010 academic year, he taught "Elements of Latin Conversation and Composition and Living Latinity" at the Pontifical Superior Institute for Latin (Latin: Pontificium Institutum Altioris Latinitatis), followed by courses on "Medieval Latin Literature" and "Internship to Classical Language Teachers".
 Since 2011, he has been a member of the Academia Latinitati Fovendae; since 2012, he has been a member of the Pontifical Academy for Latin.